-I took off on my family for a few days to do some solo travel and went to the most bizarre places – places with seemingly no connection to me – Saskatoon, Saskatchewan (with a side excursion north of Prince Albert) and Edmonton, Alberta.
-Neither place I had ever really been too before unless driving through with my parents as a teenager counted and they’re not exactly balmy or somewhere I’d ever choose to vacation in.
-I wanted to find the aurora borealis, but struck out sadly.
-Truthfully, I felt like I needed some space, space from arguing kids, space from tension with my spouse, space from a messy house that is almost finished renovations, space from my over extended work life.
-It doesn’t make me a bad person or a terrible parent.
-And I’m also not a stranger to travels without my kids.
-I needed an adventure and here’s why Mom should get away and travel solo once a year:
+I took off on my family for a few days to do some solo travel and went to the most bizarre places.
+I visited places my kids would never go to with me – Saskatoon, Saskatchewan (with a side excursion north of Prince Albert) and Edmonton, Alberta.
+Neither place I had ever really been too before unless driving through with my parents as a teenager counted.
+And in a surprising for me twist, they’re not exactly balmy or somewhere I’d ever choose to vacation in.
+I wanted to find the aurora borealis!
+Catch up with my cousin, whom I never get to see.

-- We need to go away to be missed.
+1.)
+We need to go away to be missed.
 Sounds shallow, right?
 What child wouldn’t misstheir parent?
-For real, get away for a couple days and they figure out exactly what it is you do, you’re not just the snack getter or milk pourer.
+For real, get away for a couple days and they figure out exactly what it is you do.
+You’re not just the snack getter or milk pourer.
 You’re the nurturer, the bedtime story reader, the boo boo kisser, the hugger, the pant leg fixer, the morning alarm clock, the afternoon comfort.. get where I am going here?
 When you come back from being away on a travel, they show you how much they have missed you.
 And honestly, how much you missed them.

-- You get to read, to think, to Facebook on your phone UNINTERRUPTED… or only if you allow interruptions.
+2.)
+You get to read, to think, to Facebook on your phone UNINTERRUPTED… or only if you allow interruptions.

-- SLEEP… Who doesn’t need some zzzz’s without your children or your spouse around?
+3.)
+SLEEP… Who doesn’t need some zzzz’s without your children or your spouse around?
 I starfished hard one night – on a king size bed, closed my eyes and didn’t stir for a good 7.5 hours.
 Amazing.

-- Meet new people!
+4.)
+Meet new people!
 Hey – why not?
 On my flights, I sat beside a construction worker, a border security specialist and a federal judge.
 All of our conversations were amazing.
 These were people I never would have met otherwise as we never would have crossed paths.
 I exchanged business cards with two of them as we discussed ways in which our paths possibly would cross again in a professional type manner.
 Never would have met them if I had not travelled.

-- See somewhere new that only you would appreciate!
+5.)
+See somewhere new that only you would appreciate!
 Your kids don’t want to stop at that historical site on the highway or eat at that burger joint.
 You get to do it without them and without quarrel… YES!
 Travel on!

-- Airport time is a breeze with just your carry on bag and your online check in complete!
+7.)
+Airport time is a breeze with just your carry on bag and your online check in complete!
 Travel hands free, no stuffies or extraneous bags with granola bars in hand.
 Oh and on the plane – you can watch whatever movie you like because you’re not referring an argument between your kids.
 Or between you and your spouse or your spouse and the kids or between you and the kids.